Welcome To Cindybeads

 "Cindybeads Promotions & Marketing Division"

-My Mom, Edy (left) and my Aunt Imo are usually found
+My Mom, Edy (left) and my Aunt Imo have been found

 traveling around together wearing massive amounts of

-live in Cave Creek, Arizona, but they travel lots and
+actually lives in Arizona, but travels lots and

 might be found anywhere, anytime......

-Beware of being accosted by "the sno-cones" and forced to
+Beware of being accosted by Mom and forced to

 thanksCLR.gif (15158 bytes)for your interest!......Visit Often!